Removing Chicken Pox Scars: Gateway To Beautiful Skin

 Chickenpox Scar Removal Treatments

-Chemical Peeling Treatment: Chemical peels work by removing the surface layer of the skin, which may help to fade the colour and depth of the scars.
-Some of the common agents used are alpha hydroxy acids, beta hydroxy acids, and a combination of both (e.g., TCA Cross peel).
-The benefits of chemical peels are:
+Chemical peels work by removing the surface layer of the skin, which may help to fade the color and depth of the scars.
+Some of the common agents used are alpha hydroxy acids, beta hydroxy acids, and a combination of both.

 • Chemical peeling is affordable